Reference Collection

 1. LIBR100 Information Literacy Online Course – Librarians teach a one-credit course that covers the collections and services of the library; the research process; how to search for books, articles and credible websites; and how to cite sources and avoid plagiarism.

-2. Library Instruction Sessions – At the request of faculty, librarians provide instructional sessions on library orientation, information literacy or performing subject-specific research.
+2. Library Instruction Sessions – At the request of faculty, librarians provide instructional sessions on library orientation, information literacy or general and subject-specific research.

-• Research and Citation Guides – The library provides tools and guides to assist students in their research.
+• Citing Sources – The library provides tools and guides to assist in citing sources.